Ravenking7675/Syncopy/README.md

 - Open up links in your PC in a click from anywhere.
 -  Make your PC repeat whatever you say in voice.

+> Currently these features can be accessed only through Linux based OS(s)

 ## Desktop app installation

 > Syncopé currently support Windows and Linux OS.